dynaconf/dynaconf/docs/validation.md

 ### Callable conditions

-The `condition` argument expects a callable that receives the value and returns a boolean value, if the condition is not met a `ValidationError` will be raised.
+The `condition` argument expects a callable that receives the value and returns a boolean value.
+If the condition is not met a `ValidationError` will be raised.

-To pass the validation the condition function must return `True` (or a truthy type) if the returned value is `False` (ot a falsy type) then the condition fails.
+To pass the validation the condition function must return `True` (or a truthy type) if the returned value is `False` (or a falsy type) then the condition fails.

-The condition calleble receives only the single value as parameter.
+The condition callable receives only a single value as a parameter.

 Example: